 We all know the importance of getting a good night’s sleep for your general health and overall wellbeing.
 Regular, good-quality sleep – approximately seven to nine hours per night – should have you feeling sufficiently rested and provide an abundance of energy throughout the day.
 Sleep also significantly contributes to muscle and tissue growth and repair, a healthy immune system, maintenance of a healthy weight and lowered stress levels.

 Unfortunately, a good night’s sleep feels out of reach for many people.
 One 2021 study found that 36% of adults in the UK struggle to fall asleep on a weekly basis and almost 50% of adults have trouble getting to sleep at least once a month.
 Research carried out in 2020 also found that three-quarters of UK adults get less than eight hours of sleep per night.

 Lack of sleep can be a result of a diverse range of factors including stress, anxiety, caffeine, overuse of digital devices, irregular sleep schedules, physical illnesses, medications and more.
 Subsequently, there are many solutions for better sleep which include prescription medication and natural sleep aids.

-CBD has become an increasingly popular sleep aid recently as regulation surrounding cannabis-derived products has relaxed and users are discovering the non-psychoactive benefits of the hemp plant compound.
+Natural CBD oil has become an increasingly popular sleep aid recently as regulation surrounding cannabis-derived products has relaxed and users are discovering the non-psychoactive benefits of the hemp plant compound.
 In this article, we’ll look further into what CBD is, how it works and when to take it to achieve a healthy, restful slumber.

 Medicinal and recreational use of the cannabis plant dates back to ancient times.
 Cannabis contains natural chemical compounds called cannabinoids which are responsible for influencing the brain.
 The two most famous cannabinoids are CBD and THC.

 What is CBD?

 Cannabidiol, or CBD, is a naturally occurring cannabinoid of the hemp plant.
 It is a legal compound in the UK and is extracted and used as an oil for its therapeutic benefits.
-CBD is a psycho-inactive substance and will not cause any intoxicating effects when used, nor is it addictive.
+CBD is a non-psychoactive substance and will not cause any intoxicating effects when used, nor is it addictive.

 There are many reported wellbeing benefits attributed to CBD but in many cases, further research is required to confirm its effectiveness in humans.

 What is THC?